broadwayinc/skapi-documentation/database/handling-files.md

 `getFile()` allows you to download the file in various ways:
 - `blob`: Downloads the file as a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) object.
 - `base64`: Downloads the file as a base64 string.
 - `endpoint`: Gets the file endpoint URL.
-If the file access is restricted to the user, the endpoint will be a signed URL.
+If the private file access is restricted to the user, the endpoint will be a signed URL.

+If no argument is passed, the file will be downloaded from the web browser.

 `getFile(dataType?: string, progress?: () => void )` method have two arguments:
 - `dataType`: Type of ways for file to be downloaded.
 Can be `"blob"` or `"base64"` or `"endpoint"` url.
 By default, it will trigger download from the web browser.